Stochastic and Mini-batch Gradient Descent

 plt.show()

 Mini-batch Gradient Descent method is often used in machine learning and deep learning training.
 The main idea is similar with batch gradient descent.
 However, unlike batch gradient descent, in this method, we can customize the batch size $s$.
-Instead of going over all examples $m$, mini-batch gradient descent sums up over lower number of examples based on the batch size $s\;(< m)$.
 So, parameters are updated based on mini-batch for each iteration.
 Since we assume the examples in the data set has positive correlation, this method can be used.
 In other words, in large data set, there are lots of similar examples.

 The mini-batch size $s$ is a hyper-parameter that needs to be set.